commodityvectors/circus/docs/source/for-ops/circusweb.rst

 One serving the web console and one serving the socket connections.
 Web console requests are bound to port 8001.
 The Nginx 'server' directive should be configured to listen on port 8001.

-Websocket connections are upgraded and piped directly to the circushttpd process listening on port 8080 by Varnish. i.e. bypassing the Nginx proxy.
+Websocket connections are upgraded and piped directly to the cvec_circushttpd process listening on port 8080 by Varnish. i.e. bypassing the Nginx proxy.

 Ubuntu
 ------